 Editorial by Terry Forde

-Terry Forde serves as president and CEO of Adventist HealthCare.
+Terry Forde serves as the president and CEO of Adventist HealthCare.